akka/akka-projection/docs/src/main/paradox/eventsourced.md

 This source is consuming all events from the `ShoppingCart` `EventSourcedBehavior` that are tagged with `"cart-1"`.

+The tags are assigned as described in @ref:[Tagging Events in EventSourcedBehavior](running.md#tagging-events-in-eventsourcedbehavior).

 The @scala[`EventEnvelope[ShoppingCart.Event]`]@java[`EventEnvelope<ShoppingCart.Event>`] is what the `Projection` handler will process.
 It contains the `Event` and additional meta data, such as the offset that will be stored by the `Projection`.
 See @apidoc[akka.projection.eventsourced.EventEnvelope] for full details of what the